ManticoreGamesInc/platform-documentation/src/api/ui.md

 HANDLE.x = sliderAmount

--- Set the movingHandle boolen to false on release of a binding. local function OnBindingReleased(player, binding)
+-- Set the movingHandle boolen to false on release of a binding. local function OnActionReleased(player, action)
-    if binding == "ability_primary" then
+    if action == "Shoot" then
         movingHandle = false
     end
 end

--- Set the movingHandle boolen to true on pressing of a binding. local function OnBindingPressed(player, binding)
+-- Set the movingHandle boolen to true on pressing of a binding. local function OnActionPressed(player, action)
-    if binding == "ability_primary" then
+    if action == "Shoot" then
         movingHandle = true
     end
 end